UAW chief, having won concessions from strikes, aims to expand membership to nonunion automakers

 “It just means we’re going to do what we have to do to get it,” he said.
 “Those workers deserve their fair share of economic and social justice.”

-Ford has said it couldn’t pledge to unionize the battery plants because its joint venture partner would have to agree.
+Ford has said it couldn’t pledge to unionize the battery plants because its joint venture partner would have to agree and the plants aren’t exclusively under its control.
 In addition, Ford has said, the plants haven’t been built, and it can’t agree to the unionization of workers who haven’t been hired yet.

 In the contract talks, Fain said, he would have liked to gain stronger pension increases for longtime workers with defined benefit plans.
 He’d also like steady pension checks for newer hires rather than 401(k) plans.
 The union plans to seek law changes requiring “retirement security” for all workers, and will push for the benefits in 2028 contract talks.